-- When feasible and with the coordination of your Supervisor, work from home as often as possible until government restrictions are relaxed. - When Return to Office is in affect, work surfaces, devices, laptops, screens, and equipment should be cleaned daily in accordance with established facility cleaning protocols. - Employees wash hands thoroughly with soap and water, or an alcohol-based hand sanitizer before entering the workplace, after contact with others, or when surfaces in contact with others have been touched. - Visitors sanitize hands prior to entering the offices and will be required to wear a mask. - Numbers of staff allowed into the office should be limited in accordance with provincial guidelines.
-Current regulations state two (2) metres (6 foot) distance required. - Practice physical distancing at all times while in the office. - Team/group meetings to take place outdoors, or in meeting rooms large enough to accommodate physical distancing rules. - Lunchroom should be off limits for eating.
-Food can be heated but lunch can take place outside or designated area observing social distancing.
+- When feasible and with the coordination of your Supervisor, work from home as often as possible until government restrictions are relaxed. - When Return to Office is in affect, work surfaces, devices, laptops, screens, and equipment should be cleaned daily in accordance with established facility cleaning protocols. - Employees wash hands thoroughly with soap and water, or an alcohol-based hand sanitizer before entering the workplace, after contact with others, or when surfaces in contact with others have been touched.

-- Do not enter rooms/spaces where 2 meter distance cannot be maintained, including washrooms. - Facemasks should be worn when physical distancing cannot be maintained or guaranteed, i.e., meetings, walking to washroom, etc. - As staffing levels increase it may be necessary to implement rotating shifts or install protective barriers to ensure that physical distancing is maintained. - Workplace, common spaces and readily accessible areas to be cleaned and sanitized thoroughly and often, and in accordance with established facility cleaning protocols. - All staff and visitors should be required to sign in and out to ensure that contact tracing will be possible. - Any in-person deliveries, visits or meetings that are not deemed priority should be rescheduled to another date or be conducted online. - The use of central ventilation for heating and cooling to be minimized when possible.
+- Visitors sanitize hands prior to entering the offices and will be required to wear a mask. - Numbers of staff allowed into the office should be limited in accordance with provincial guidelines.
+Current regulations state two (2) metres (6 foot) distance required. - Practice physical distancing at all times while in the office. - Team/group meetings to take place outdoors, or in meeting rooms large enough to accommodate physical distancing rules. - Lunchroom should be off limits for eating. - Do not enter rooms/spaces where two (2) meters distance cannot be maintained, including washrooms. - Facemasks should be worn when physical distancing cannot be maintained or guaranteed, i.e., meetings, walking to washroom, etc. - As staffing levels increase, it may be necessary to implement rotating shifts or install protective barriers to ensure that physical distancing is maintained. - Workplace, common spaces and readily accessible areas to be cleaned and sanitized thoroughly and often, and in accordance with established facility cleaning protocols. - All staff and visitors should be required to sign in and out to ensure that contact tracing will be possible. - Any in-person deliveries, visits or meetings that are not deemed priority should be rescheduled to another date or be conducted online. - The use of central ventilation for heating and cooling to be minimized when possible.
 Open windows and doors where feasible, and use fans to force in fresh outdoor air to minimize the amount of recycled indoor air. - Employees that do not feel well should not come to the office. - Use of facemasks and gloves are recommended and should adhere to government directives for work pace health and safety.